Im-Bee/AtlanticBeast/README.md

 Project uses voxel traversal algorithm implementation based on <br>
 'A Fast Voxel Traversal Algorithm for Ray Tracing'<br>
-by John Amanatides and Andrew Woo (1987) and Phong Reflection lighting.
+by John Amanatides and Andrew Woo (1987) and Blinn-Phong Reflection lighting.

 # Demo